klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 # Namespace admin <a id="namespace-admin"></a>

-The namespace `admin` gives you access to several non-standard RPC methods, which will allow you to have fine-grained control over your Klaytn instance, including but not limited to network peer and RPC endpoint management.
+The namespace `admin` gives you access to several non-standard RPC methods.
+They will allow you to have fine-grained control over your Klaytn instance, including but not limited to network peer and RPC endpoint management.